Northern Minnesota’s Premier Concrete Contractor

 • Solutions for a Wet basement: Call Greene Concrete At 218-326-2057

-Follow our link to: upnorthbasementsolutions.com and this will lead you to how we can solve your wet basement problems.
+Follow our link to: Waterproof.com and this will lead you to how we can solve your wet basement problems.

 • Contact us: Greene Concrete 29142 Scenic Dr. Grand Rapids, MN 55744